AbstractSDK/abstract/docs/src/1_intro.md

 <div align="center">

 ### Welcome to Abstract, the interchain CosmWasm development platform.
-We're building the tools and infrastructure that are required to truly innovate in the Cosmos ecosystem.
+We are building tools and infrastructure for the next generation of smart-contract applications.

 </div>

-## What is Abstract?
+## What Is The Abstract Platform?

 The Abstract platform is a combination of CosmWasm tooling, on-chain smart-contract infrastructure and front-end libraries.
 It's designed to be modular, allowing developers to choose the components they need to build their applications.
 While Abstract tries to simplify a lot of the development experience, it is inherently a power-tool, allowing you to get more done with less effort.

 ### The Abstract SDK

 The Abstract SDK is a modular smart-contract framework designed to enhance the development of CosmWasm dApps.
-It's built on top of CosmWasm; a battle-tested WASM-based smart-contract framework.
+It's built on top of CosmWasm; a battle-tested WASM-based smart-contract framework, written in Rust.

 Here's a small snippet of code to give you an idea of what using the Abstract SDK looks like: